Bill Memo: Scaling Up Solar

-Last year the historic Climate Leadership and Community Protection Act (CLCPA) was passed, setting the goals of 85% emissions reduction by 2050 and 70% renewable electricity generation statewide by 2030.
+In 2019 the Climate Leadership and Community Protection Act (CLCPA) was passed, setting goals of 85% emissions reduction by 2050 and 70% renewable electricity generation statewide by 2030.
 Achieving these ambitious goals will require swift action and creative solutions.

-As of 2019 New York received only 28% of electricity from renewable sources, leaving a substantial gap to fill in just 10 years.
-Renewable energy does have the potential to account for 70% of energy generation within the next decade through a combination of large scale and small-scale renewable energy projects.
-Solar is the primary small-scale renewable energy option as it can be added to nearly any building or structure with relatively low instillation costs, minimal maintenance, providing decades of carbon free electricity.
+As of 2019 New York received only 28% of electricity from renewable sources, leaving a substantial gap to fill by 2030.
+Renewable energy does have the potential to account for 70% of energy generation in the next decade through a combination of large scale and small-scale renewable energy projects.
+Solar is the primary small scale renewable energy options as it can be added to nearly any building or structure with relatively low instillation costs, minimal maintenance, and will provide decades of carbon free electricity.
 Parking lots provide the ideal space for installing solar panels because they are open spaces with direct available sunlight.
-Using existing municipal parking lots to install solar projects means that additional land space will not need to be cleared to ramp up municipal small-scale solar projects.
+Using existing municipal parking lots to install solar projects means that additional land space will not need to be cleared to ramp up municipal small scale solar projects.

-By allowing renewable energy projects to be installed in parking lots of municipal parklands without legislative approval, these projects will be able to be installed more rapidly.
-Solar projects will provide energy and costs savings, and reduce carbon emissions, bringing the state closer to the goals of the CLCPA.
+By allowing renewable energy projects to be installed in parking lots of municipal parklands without legislative approval, these projects can be installed more rapidly.
+Solar projects will provide energy and cost savings, while reducing carbon emissions and bringing the State closer to the goals of the CLCPA.